SubalAcharya/dataanalyst-subal/README.md

 # dataanalyst-subal
-AWS-Based Data Analytic Platform (DAP) for the City of Vancouver
+📊 AWS-Based Data Analytic Platform (DAP) for the City of Vancouver

 Project Description

 Building a scalable Data Analytic Platform (DAP) on AWS to analyze City of Vancouver funding data, with a focus on housing and childcare allocations.
 This portfolio project demonstrates how cloud tools can ingest and transform open city data into insights.
 By leveraging AWS services, the platform efficiently processes the 2023–2026 Capital Plan and 2025 Capital Budget dataset to highlight funding trends in key areas like housing and childcare, enabling data-driven decisions for city planning.

-Objective
+🎯Objective

 Enable city planners and stakeholders to make data-driven decisions by providing a cloud-based analytics platform.
 The DAP uses AWS tools to turn raw open data into actionable insights, illustrating trends in capital funding.
 In particular, it helps visualize how resources are allocated to critical categories (e.g. housing and childcare) over the 2023–2026 plan, supporting strategic planning and investment decisions.

-Dataset
+🧾 Dataset

 Source: